Basic Bushcraft Skills

 Plan

 Based on how many questions you can answer about your situation you should now have a good idea of what to do next.
 Knowing which way to walk based on following something you can see in the distance is useless if you try and get there at night.
-Its better to have a few scared family members who worry about you for one night than it is to try and get somewhere in the dark, only to end up at the bottom of a cliff.
+It’s better to have a few scared family members who worry about you for one night than it is to try and get somewhere in the dark, only to end up at the bottom of a cliff.
 Make your plan as rational and safe as possible, and don’t try to exit your situation faster than the safest plan you can come up with.

 Shelter

 If you have to spend a night in the wilderness or happen to be in a harsh environment then making an effective shelter can save your life.
-The preferable option would be to find an old building or fishing hut or even turning over a small boat to use as a roof, but finding something like this would be very lucky and quite unlikely.
+The preferable option would be to find an old building or fishing hut or even turn over a small boat to use as a roof, but finding something like this would be very lucky and quite unlikely.

 The structure is the stick frame of the shelter but can also include things like fallen trees and natural formations.
 The structure has to be strong enough to withstand the weight of the thatching with the wind blowing against it, something easily achievable with standard sticks and branches.

-For thatching it can be any material that’s capable of withstanding the rain such as dead leaves, straw, hay, reeds, wide leaf plants like bracken or any other material that could act as tiny make-shift roof tiles.
-Always remember to put your thatching on starting from the bottom to help form an over-lapping tile like formation.
+For thatching it can be any material that’s capable of withstanding the rain such as dead leaves, straw, hay, reeds, wide leaf plants like bracken, or any other material that could act as tiny make-shift roof tiles.
+Always remember to put your thatching on starting from the bottom to help form an over-lapping tile-like formation.

 The second reason is that it could rain during the night and laying on the floor could see you soaked while asleep.
 Getting wet is one of the most important things to avoid when in a survival situation and sleeping on the floor is a good way to get yourself in trouble.
-Even if the walls of your shelter are completely water proof, the section connecting the walls to the ground wont stop water running through should the rain be heavy enough.
+Even if the walls of your shelter are completely waterproof, the section connecting the walls to the ground won’t stop water running through should the rain be heavy enough.

 The simple way to avoid this is to build yourself a bed if you have the time, but if not then at least put something down to avoid getting wet if water runs through during the night, like a thick layer of leaves or piles of reeds.